 We reserve the right to further penalize a player for using RTA/GTO in any other situation in our sole and absolute discretion.
 On the day that the World Series of Poker (WSOP) kicked off its 2023 live tournament, officials issued a reminder to poker players that the use of solvers during a hand is expressly forbidden, but that their use at a poker table is otherwise acceptable.

 The reminder comes in the wake of a controversy that erupted exactly one week earlier when a player used real-time assistance (RTA) software during the second day of action at the WPT Gardens Poker Championship.

 WSOP US issued a statement Tuesday that if a player was caught using RTA or game theory optimal (GTO) software during a hand, the player would immediately be subject to a penalty, up to and including disqualification from the tournament.

 “We reserve the right to further penalize a player for using RTA/GTO in any other situation in our sole and absolute discretion,” WSOP said.
 “Players may continue to use their device to play wsop.com or use the Caesars Sportsbook app while in/out of a hand.”

 WSOP Vice President Gregory Chochon referred Poker Shield to the statement issued Tuesday.
 Caesars Entertainment owns WSOP.

-WSOP decided to remind players about its policies concerning solvers after a professional poker player, Andrew Esposito, was spotted using a solver during Day 2 of the WPT Gardens Poker Championship on May 23.
+The operator decided to remind players about its policies concerning solvers — both live and on the WSOP app after a professional poker player, Andrew Esposito, was spotted using a solver during Day 2 of the WPT Gardens Poker Championship on May 23.
 The event was held at The Gardens Casino, a Hawaiian Gardens, California facility.